-In July 2015, our board of directors authorized a repurchase program of up to 40.0 million shares of our outstanding common stock, par value \$0.01 per share ("Common Stock"), representing approximately 15% of our outstanding Common Stock as of July 1, 2015.
+In July 2015, our board of directors authorized a repurchase program of up to 40.0 million shares of our outstanding common stock, par value \$0.01 per share ("Common Stock,"), representing approximately 15% of our outstanding Common Stock as of July 1, 2015.
 On May 4, 2022, our board of directors authorized a new repurchase program of up to 25.0 million shares of our Common Stock, representing approximately 10% of our outstanding Common Stock, plus any unutilized shares left from the July 2015 authorization.
-Shares of our Common Stock may be purchased from time to time in open market or privately negotiated transactions.
-The timing, manner, price and amount of repurchases will be determined by management at its discretion based on factors including the market price of our Common Stock, general economic and market conditions and applicable legal requirements.
+Shares We have indefinitely suspended the program in light of our Common Stock may be purchased from time to time in open market or privately negotiated transactions.
+The timing, manner, price and amount of repurchases will be determined the proposed Transaction (and related restrictions imposed by management at its discretion based on factors including the market price of our Common Stock, general economic and market conditions and applicable legal requirements.
 The repurchase program may be commenced, suspended or discontinued at any time.
-Pursuant to the programs, in the nine months ended June 30, 2023, we had no share repurchases.
+Pursuant to Transaction Agreement).
+In the programs, in the nine three months ended June 30, 2023, December 31, 2023 and 2022, we had no share repurchases.
 In the nine months ended June 30, 2022, we repurchased approximately 12.6 million shares of our Common Stock for an aggregate cost of \$597.5 million.
 The amount reflected as purchased in the consolidated statements of cash flows varies due to the timing of share settlement.
-As of June 30, 2023, we had approximately 29.0 million shares of Common Stock available for repurchase under the program.
+As of June 30, 2023, we had approximately 29.0 million shares of Common Stock available for repurchase repurchases under the program.